FRYoussef/multi-agent-store/README.md

 Follow that guide [https://openjfx.io/openjfx-docs/#install-javafx](https://openjfx.io/openjfx-docs/#install-javafx)

+**Warning**: If you now run the project it will compile but you will get this error:

+`Error: JavaFX runtime components are missing, and are required to run this application`

+To solve this issue add the following VM arguments in your IDE (in the above link is described more detailed):

+`--module-path /path/to/javafx-sdk-14/lib --add-modules javafx.controls,javafx.fxml`

 ## Install javafx scene builder

 Scene builder is used to edit the fxml files, but it isn't mandatory for running the code, **it's just for edit the views**.